 Some prevalent anti-bot mechanisms include:

-- Behavioral analysis: Identifying unnatural mouse movements, scrolling patterns, or a lack of human-like interactions.
+- Identifying unnatural mouse movements, scrolling patterns, or a lack of human-like interactions.

-- Fingerprinting: Websites gather information about browsers, operating systems, screen resolutions, and installed fonts to recognize bots.
+- Websites gather information about browsers, operating systems, and screen resolutions to recognize bots.

-- AI-powered detection: Machine learning models monitor user sessions and flag automated behaviors.
+- Machine learning models track user sessions and flag automated behaviors.

 Solution: